KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 Saturn is the arc of Logos turned inward —
 structure preserving coherence becomes rigid,
 and rigidity collapses to dispersal.
-Measures time and the decay time brings.
+Measures time and the decay time induces.

 **Ethical Orientation**
 Centropic → entropic.